kailash-manasarovar/statement/docs/timeline/2022/november.md

 - At the end of November, 28th, all of a sudden, a trumpet teacher is found for the chamber music classes, every Monday, 8-9pm.
 - Gloria, the receptionist at the conservatory, leaves a message on my phone earlier in the day to say class is starting.
 It's a weird message where I hear the word guapo (handsome) and someone says something in the background, Paqui Fornet probably, then they both laugh weirdly.
-- I go to class that evening and the same guy who Trish was talking to in Benijembla is there, in Jaume's room where I had been allowed to practice for my audition.
+- I go to class that evening and the same guy who Patricia was talking to in Benijembla is there, in Jaume's room where I had been allowed to practice for my audition.
 - He says his name is Vidal.
 - In the Generalitat Valenciana systems, his name was/is Vidal Sastre Sanchez Hornero, although I'm told he now can't be found in there.
 I have believed for some time now that this is a false name, but there was no reason to think so then, other than when I asked him his name, and he answered Vidal, it didn't ring true somehow.
 - So I came to class and we met, there was some immediate confusion about him needing the toilet, but he kept looking at his phone, and not really going anywhere, and then he was moving to the door, and he kept saying he was going to the toilet.